Clare will be on a distillation project in Haiti from April 16th - 29th.

 Essential Oils: Pines

-The following species of Pines are native to Arizona and have notably different
+The following species of Pines are native to Arizona (with the exception of the Calabrian Pine) and have notably different

 NEW!
 Calabrian Pine (Pinus eldarica)

 Also known as Afghan Pine, this is a non native species that grows well in the arid Southwest.
 Collected in Sedona.
-This beautiful, light and uplifting pine oil has sweet top notes that open up on the skin.
+This beautiful, light and uplifting pine oil has sweet top notes.
 Anti viral, antiseptic, analgesic, and immune supportive.

 Pinyon Pine (Pinus edulis)